Walter Monckton Keesey

-Walter Monckton Keesey (1887–1970), was an English architect, artist and etcher.
+Walter Monckton Keesey OBE (1887–1970), was an English architect, artist and etcher.
 Accomplished in architectural drawing, he exhibited etchings, drawings and watercolours at the Royal Academy for over 50 years.

 Parentage and education

 Keesey was born in Croydon, Surrey on 16 June 1887, the younger son of George Walton Keesey, a Congregational minister, and Annie née Kimber.
-He attended St Olave’s, Southwark, and then a boarding school for the sons of Congregational clergy at Caterham.
+He attended St Olave's, Southwark, and then Caterham School, a boarding school for the sons of Congregational clergy.

 From there he went to Woolwich School of Art, and was on the teaching staff there in 1906.
 He won an exhibition to the Royal College of Art, attending 1907-11.
 He studied in Rome in 1911.
 His first graduate position was as Art Master at the Architectural Association.

 First World War

 He joined the Royal Engineers in December 1914 as a 2nd Lieutenant.
 Most of his service was in France, but latterly he was with the British Expeditionary Force in northern Italy.
-In June 1918 he was gazetted as a Temporary Captain, and awarded the Military Cross "for valuable services rendered in connection with Military Operations in Italy".
+In June 1918, he was gazetted as a Temporary Captain, and awarded the Military Cross "for valuable services rendered in connection with Military Operations in Italy".
 He left the Army in 1919 with the rank of Major.

-Drawings from this period depict scenes in northern France (including a 1916 study of one of the first tanks on the Somme), and Italy.
+Drawings from this period depict scenes in northern France (including a 1916 study of one of the first tanks on the Somme) and Italy.

 Career

 He returned to the Architectural Association after the war and remained on its teaching staff until 1925.
 For several years from 1924 he was in commercial partnership with the architects W J Kieffer and H S Fleming in London, while retaining a strong interest in art education, notably architectural drawing.
 By 1928 he had been appointed His Majesty's Inspector (HMI) for Art in the Birmingham area, and was an active public speaker in this field.
 He served on the RIBA Council in the 1930s, and was for a time its Honorary Librarian.
-On retiring as an HMI, in 1950 he was awarded the OBE for his services to Art.
+He was also a member of the New Society of Artists.
+Upon retiring as an HMI, in 1950 he was awarded the OBE for his services to Art.